gregsamek/TinyNews/index.md

 | gpt-4     | 100,277 |     82.1     |
 | gpt-4o    | 200,019 |     81.6     |

-Inspecting the tokenized training data, I see the diminishing returns of increasing the size of my vocabulary.
-The 16,384 is identical to the 8,192 model, so I use 8,192 to train my language models.
-A quick check revealed that ~99.8% of the news bulletins have 128 tokens or less, so I chose this as my context length.
+Increasing the size of the vocabulary showed diminishing returns, which is to be expected.
+The 16,384 model was identical to the 8,192 model, so I used 8,192 to train my language models.
+A quick check revealed that ~99.8% of the news bulletins had 128 tokens or less, so I chose this as my context length.

 <img src="results/images/Tokenization_Efficiency_by_Vocabulary_Size.png" alt="histogram of token counts of news bulletins" width="600">